openchange/website/src/documentation/mapibind/mapistoremsg.md

         >>> my_msg.save()

-## Attachment count ##
+## Attachments ##

+A MAPIstore Message object can handle its attachments and iterate over them (see the [MAPIStore Attachment](mapistoreatt.html) section).
+The `create_attachment` method, which takes no arguments, creates an attachment for the message and returns a MAPIStore message object.
+In a similar way, an attachment can be opened by calling the `open_attachment` method, which takes an integer with the attachment number as an argument.
-The MAPIstore Message object has an attribute from which the number of attachments can be read.
+The MAPIStore Message object has an attribute from which the number of attachments can be read.

+        >>> print my_msg.attachment_count
+        1L
+        >>> existing_att = my_msg.open_attachment(0)
+        >>> new_att = my_msg.create_attachment()
-        >>> att_count = my_msg.attachment_count
+        >>> print my_msg.attachment_count
+        2L

 ## Get attachment table ##

-Attachments' properties can also be visualised through a table (see the [MAPIStore Table](mapistoretbl.html) section).
-The `get_attachment_table` method returns a MAPIStore Table object with these properties.
+Attachments' properties can be visualised through a table by calling the `get_attachment_table` method, which returns a MAPIStore Table object with these properties.

         >>> att_tbl = my_msg.open_attachment_table(mapistore.MESSAGE_TABLE)